DanWahlin/Angular-RESTfulService/README.md

-# Angular 2 RESTful Service
+# Angular 2 RESTful Service Example

 This project provides a simple look at getting started using Angular 2 to call into a RESTful service.
 Simply clone the project or download and extract the .zip to get started.

 ## Angular 2 Concepts Covered

-* TypeScript version that relies on classes and modules
+* Using TypeScript classes and modules
 * Modules are loaded with System.js
 * Using Custom Components
 * Using the Http object for Ajax calls along with RxJS observables
+* Performing GET and PUT requests to the server
-* Working Service classes (such as for Ajax calls)
+* Working with Angular 2 service classes for Ajax calls
 * Using Angular 2 databinding and built-in directives

-## Software Requiremenets
+## Software Requirements To Run Locally (there's a Docker option below as well)

 * Node.js 4.0.0 or higher
 * MongoDB 3.2 or higher

-## Loading MongoDB Data
+### Loading MongoDB Data

 Load data into MongoDB by performing the following steps: